 “To exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States…” Article I, Sec.
 8.

 Like every word or phrase in the Constitution, there is a story for this provision.
-The Pennsylvania Mutiny of 1783 is part of the reason for the Constitution provides for a seat of government under federal control.
+The Pennsylvania Mutiny of 1783 is part of the reason that the Constitution provides for a seat of government under federal control.

 Peace Was at Hand, But the US Government Was Not Secure